What is Aid and Attendance?

 There is no single income limit for this benefit.
 Veterans, or widowed spouses, must show that a large portion of their income is being spent on medical and/or care costs in order to qualify.
 Countable income includes earnings, disability and retirement pensions, interest and dividends income from business.
 However, income from unreimbursed medical and care expenses are deducted from the countable income.

-As for asset limits, there is no set limit, and the determination of whether the applicant’s net worth disqualifies them from receiving the pension is made by a VA caseworker.
+The VA has set an asset limit of $130,773.
 All personal goods, such as the home, one vehicle, and jewelry, clothing and furniture are exempt from being considered as part of the net worth.
 If your net worth is too high for the benefit, remember that there is no penalty for transferring assets.
 Many families are able to transfer assets outright or to an irrevocable trust and then become eligible for the VA benefit.
 It is best to speak with an experienced elder law attorney to discuss your specific family situation and how you can qualify for benefits.

 Can I still get Medicaid if I’m getting the VA pension?